Skip to main content

 You must have Administrator access to change this setting.

-• When Enable GitOps Folder Version Control checkbox is selected, a Version control tab appears under the Configuration section of the selected folder.
+• When Enable Folder Git versioning checkbox is selected, a Git versioning tab appears under the Configuration section of the selected folder.

 Set Up a Git Repository Connection

-To set up a Git repository connection:
+To create a new Git repository connection:

-2. Click the + icon next to Git: Repository
+2. Click the + icon next to Git: Repository.

 3. Enter the following details:

-• Use a Personal Access Token (PAT).
+• PAT Authentication: Use a Personal Access Token (PAT) instead of a username and password.

 note